instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 [`juniper-from-schema`] crate, however, tries to take it in opposite direction, and to some degree successfully __provides schema-to-code approach__ (generating [Rust] code using [`juniper`] from a provided [GraphQL] schema).

-For more familiarity with implementing [GraphQL] server in [Rust], read through the following articles:
+To be familiar with implementing [GraphQL] server in [Rust], read through:
 - [Official `juniper` crate docs][`juniper`]
 - [Juniper Book]
 - [Official `juniper-from-schema` crate docs][`juniper-from-schema`]